Providing first aid for frostbite. Methods of providing effective first aid for frostbite. The main causes leading to frostbite

 Conclusion

-In the cold season, preventive measures must be followed to protect against exposure to low temperatures.
-And if frostbite could not be avoided, the correct provision of first aid will help prevent the development of severe consequences.
+During the cold season, it is necessary to take preventive measures to protect yourself from the effects of low temperatures.
+And if frostbite could not be avoided, proper provision of first aid will help prevent the development of serious consequences.

-How to avoid frostbite and what to do if it did happen
+How to avoid frostbite and what to do if it does happen